-Such a device saves pool owners the time it takes to determine the safety of their pool water and make the necessary adjustments, and it further relieves them of the responsibility of even having to think about it.
+Such a device saves pool owners the time it takes to determine the safety of their pool water and make the necessary adjustments.
+It further relieves them of the responsibility of even having to think about it.

 Narrowing the Innovation Technology Focus